ztec/blog/content/post/blog/nothing-ear-1-the-wireless-earbuds-to-hear-nothing/index.en.md

 Often, one of the buds does not connect properly.
 It just does not connect at all.
 Putting them in the case again and retrying the connection always solved the issue.
 Not a big deal, just annoying because frequent.

-{{< illustration src="turn-it-off-and-on-again2.webp"  name="Did you tried turning it off and on again ?"   alt="From IT-Crowd, a guy on the phone doing helpdesk, asking Have you tried turning it off and on again ?" >}}
+{{< illustration src="turn-it-off-and-on-again.webp"  name="Did you tried turning it off and on again ?"   alt="From IT-Crowd, a guy on the phone doing helpdesk, asking Have you tried turning it off and on again ?" >}}

 All those details clearly show this product was finished in soo bad conditions that I do not wish to know how badly people were treated.